The medical treatment world is a fast-evolving world where today’s miracle treatment may be tomorrow’s quackery.

 The Lung Health Institute aims to deliver the highest quality of care for our patients as well as continually improve our treatments for our patients.

 We have published a White Paper with our latest findings, which you can find on our resources page.

 One of our recent testimonials discussed the role a doctor played in influencing a patient’s decision to undergo our cellular procedure.

 Once you have made the decision to have our cellular procedure, your doctor can continue to play a vital role.

 Make sure they help you get the proper tests and monitor your progress.

-The Lung Institute supports November as National COPD Awareness Month sponsored by the US COPD Coalition.
+The Lung Health Institute supports November as National COPD Awareness Month sponsored by the US COPD Coalition.